mrfdev/CMI/Resources/FAQ/cmi-running-1.18.1.md

 - /stop your server.
 Do the backup thing, and make a test server.

 - Go to SpigotMC and buy CMI if you haven't yet.
-And use BuildTools.jar from SpigotMC to build the latest version of Spigot 1.17.0 or download Paper 1.17 from their site, and get the latest release of CMI 9, here is the link: <https://www.spigotmc.org/resources/3742/>
+And use BuildTools.jar from SpigotMC to build the latest version of Spigot 1.18.1 or download Paper 1.18.1 from their site, and get the latest release of CMI 9, here is the link: <https://www.spigotmc.org/resources/3742/>

-- If you are not yet running CMI Lib then it will automatically download it.
+- If you are not yet running CMILib then it will automatically download it.
 If this isn't the case due to firewalls or whatever reason, you can also manually download it here: <https://www.spigotmc.org/resources/87610/>

 - Now that we have the latest files and are installing or upgrading from an older version to a new version, and we have a backup.
 It's time to replace any existing jars.